Tour du Mont Blanc - 3 countries in 3 days

 It's easy to get to Genf and I'm pretty lucky to have a friend there to leave my computer and not needed stuff.
 From there it's easy to take a bus or a ride to Chamonix.

-Chamonix is defined by outdoor tourism, wether people who want to climb Europe's highest mountain (since 2019 you need a permit - another unpleasant fact, I had to realize), for trail running, climbing or hiking or just enjoying the outdoors, you will meet them all and also sport shops for all these hobbies.
+Chamonix is defined by outdoor tourism, wether people who want to climb Europe's highest mountain (since 2019 you need a permit - another unpleasant fact, I had to realize), for trail running,

 I bought a green sleeping bag, my first ever running poles, a 20 L bagpack and a map Tour du Mont Blanc and stayed two nights in Chamonix.